Welcoming all languages

 By allowing students’ home languages in school, multilingual students get the chance to strengthen their cognitive and social skills

 How to become a Language Friendly School

 The Language Friendly School does not provide a blueprint of what schools must do.
 Rather, it starts with what schools need and what they can realistically accomplish.
-Also, it consciously targets all the stakeholders: school managers, teachers, school staff, parents and especially children.
-While the goal is the same for each Language Friendly School (to welcome and value all languages), the path to this goal may vary.

 At the very minimum, schools commit not to punish children speaking their mother tongue.
 For some schools this is already a significant step.
 By connecting with other Language Friendly Schools they can share good practices and teachers can be inspired to take a next step forward.
-For instance, they may start to integrate multilingual pedagogic strategies in their teaching.

 To achieve the goal of significantly eradicating the global practice of punishing children for speaking their mother tongue by 2030 and to provide language friendly learning environments for all children, the Language Friendly School initiative requires a broad base of partners and supporters.